This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Day 3 – Drive the full length of Trail Ridge Road as you cross the Continental Divide.
 Then look for moose along the Colorado River Trail and spend a night on the western side of the park (in Grand Lake or Granby).

-Please note that this itinerary includes dozens of miles of hiking, meant for travelers who regularly hike and/or carry out a fitness routine.
+This itinerary includes dozens of miles of hiking, meant for travelers who regularly hike and/or carry out a fitness routine.
 Altitude in the park may affect you even if you are in good shape; acclimating for a night or two (for example, in Denver) should help immensely but always listen to your body and adjust plans as necessary.
 Learn more about acclimating.

-Transportation: There are a million different ways to get to Rocky Mountain National Park, but if you’re starting from Denver, the best of the scenic drives is arguably taking the “long way” on the Peak-to-Peak Scenic Byway.
+There are a million different ways to get to Rocky Mountain National Park, but if you’re starting from Denver, the best of the scenic drives is arguably taking the “long way” on the Peak-to-Peak Scenic Byway.
 Driving the full length of this 55-mile highway could take three hours given the number of photo stops you’ll want to take.
-Savor the drive, passing through national forests and enjoying glimpses of the Continental Divide to the west and gorgeous peaks often dead ahead.
+Savor the drive, passing through national forests and enjoying glimpses of the Continental Divide to the west and gorgeous peaks dead ahead.
 If you’re short on time, you can just cut over once you hit Lyons, but the full distance is worth it if you can make an early start.

 Officially, the Peak-to-Peak Scenic Byway begins off I-70 near Golden, CO and heads north through Clear Creek Canyon on CO Highway 119 past Blackhawk before continuing north on CO Highway 72 toward Allenspark.
 From there, it heads north on CO Highway 7 passing Twin Sisters and Lily Mountain before arriving in Estes Park.